belushkin/game/README.md

 - hamcrest/hamcrest-php

 ##Tests
-Application was not fully covered by unit tests but basci functionality was closed In order to achieve this I have used mockery and hamcrest To lunch tests:
+Application was not fully covered by unit tests but basic functionality was closed.
+Propellant of the plane, Ascii Outputter, Ncurses Engine, Fighter Presentation and other classes
+In order to achieve this I have used mockery and hamcrest To lunch tests:
 ```